MFlisar/Translations/README.md

 # Translations
 Collaborative translations of some of my apps

-## Structure:
+## TODO - Structure

-- Folder per App / Library
-- Info per App (which libraries are used, ...)
+[ ] support one folder per app / library
+[ ] one info file per app that explains which libraries are used in it [ ] one info file to explain how to use github

-## Scripts
+## TODO - Scripts

+[ ] CREATE_NEW_LANGUAGE (params: app, language)
-- create new language (empty)
+  - create new empty language file for an app with english strings as comments [ ] CLEAN_LANGUAGES
-- remove deprecated strings from other languages
+  - remove deprecated translated strings from translated languages
-- add missing strings to already translated languages
+  - add missing strings
+  - reorder translations in the same way as original language [ ] IMPORT (params: app)
+  - import original language files from an app (english) [ ] EXPORT (params: app)
+  - export translated languages to an app (!english)